vzakharchenko/Forge-Secure-Notes-for-Jira/README.md

   - **User History**: Admin-only view of all users' secure notes (accessible from admin page)
 - 📈 Expandable status history showing CREATED, VIEWED, DELETED, and EXPIRED events
 - 📥 CSV Export functionality on all audit pages for data analysis
-- 🔄 Automatic background polling (every 10 seconds) for real-time updates
+- 🔄 Real-time updates using @forge/realtime for instant UI synchronization
 - 📋 Modern table UI using Atlassian Design System components
 - 🤖 **Rovo AI Agent** - Natural language analytics for Security Notes data with "Ask Rovo" button in audit pages for quick access